+ free ebook

-Appealing to philosophical ideas on the essence of language, on meaning, on understanding and persuasion, this book scrutinises the system of concepts and attitudes informing our common view of the relationship between the moral and the political.
+Appealing to philosophical ideas on the essence of language, on meaning, on understanding and persuasion, this book scrutinizes the system of concepts and attitudes informing our common view of the relationship between the moral and the political.
 It argues that the traditional conception of morality is far too narrow to form a basis for political thought and political action.
 Its carefully unfolded argument concludes that none of the current philosophical accounts of morality can be translated into terms of political will, much less into direct political action.
 Being too general and elastic, neither abstract moral principles, ethical-aesthetic sensibilities, nor the ethical demand emanating from an Other, can fulfill these tasks.
-Instead, the false primacy of the ethical over the political and the infinite flexibility of vacuous moral discourse are often mobilised to launder wrongs and delegitimise radical left politics.
-Gratification of the moral high ground becomes an implement of depoliticisation, and thus a powerful political instrument in the hands of those seeking to shore up the existing order.
+Instead, the false primacy of the ethical over the political and the infinite flexibility of vacuous moral discourse are often mobilized to launder wrongs and delegitimize radical left politics.
+Gratification of the moral high ground becomes an implement of de-politicization, and thus a powerful political instrument in the hands of those seeking to shore up the existing order.